dgraph-io/tutorial/README.md

 Run `./scripts/build.sh` in a tmux window.
 The script polls `dgraph-io/tutorial` every one minute and pulls any new changes that have been merged to master.
 It also rebuilds the site if there are any changes.

+If for reason the site is not getting updated after pushing to `master`, the script might have been terminated.
+SSH into the server and restart it.